 Filming Location in Newark, New Jersey

 In the world of The Sopranos, Phil lives in Brooklyn.
-However, in real life, his house is situated on Grafton Avenue in Newark.
+However, in real life, the house is situated at 290 Grafton Avenue in Newark, New Jersey.

 In Episode 19 of Season 6, relations between the New Jersey and New York families are at an all-time low, and it is looking increasingly likely that a war is on the horizon.

 When Tony Soprano gives Lupertazzi soldier "Coco" Cogliano a severe beating for insulting his daughter, "Little" Carmine attempts to bring the situation under control by acting as a mediator between the two sides.

-Initially, Phil Leotardo agrees to have a "sit-down" and listen to Tony's peace offering.
+Initially, Phil Leotardo agrees to have a "sit-down" meeting and listen to Tony's peace offering.
 However, when Tony and "Little" Carmine show up at Phil's house, Butch DeConcini answers the door and informs them that Phil "is not accepting visitors right now."

 As Tony and Carmine are walking away confused, Phil shouts at Tony from the top window and tells him to go back to New Jersey.

 When Carmine questions Phil about his sudden change of mind, he is told that "cooler heads have prevailed."

 This scene represents a major turning point in the series, as it becomes clear that the Lupertazzi family is no longer interested in peace.

 Below, you will find the address and the GPS coordinates for this location.